 What is RIEN

 From Wikipedia: Repetitive Electrical Impulse Noise (REIN) is a term applied to some interference found on problematic DSL internet connections.
 The interference can be detected as electrical impulses on the physical telephone line on which the internet connection operates.
-REIN is particularly problematic as it can cause DSL modems to lose synchronisation and drop connection.
+REIN is particularly problematic as it can cause DSL modems to lose synchronisation and drop the connection.

 REIN causes interference which in turn causes a DSL modem to mount up CRC errors.
 This eventually causes DSL synchronisation to drop.

 REIN is often caused by faulty electrical equipment which is in the proximity of the broadband telephone line.
-Usually the equipment is emitting a radio frequency, which causes electrical impulses along the telephone line.
+Usually, the equipment is emitting a radio frequency, which causes electrical impulses along the telephone line.

 The cause of the REIN can be traced by using a directional radio frequency analyzer, as the source of the REIN is often broadcasting interference on 612 kHz (AM).

 The Openreach engineer explained that if we use an analogue radio and tune it to 612Khz with AM demodulation we would be able to hear REIN noise on and around the frequency if we moved the radio next to our electrical devices such as computer monitors, power supplies and smaller mains devices such as USB chargers etc. This would allow us to find the worst devices causing RF noise and add filters or find other solutions to restrict the electrical and RF noise they produce.

 On the advice of the Openreach engineer, we relocated the broadband router which was in a cupboard next to my television to be moved alongside the telephone master socket where it enters the house on the front wall and we ran a new network cable to the router's new location.

 This added around four meters of separation between the router and the old install location with the Sony TV mains transformer and the plug-in power supply for our TPLink wireless access point and all the downstairs network wiring.